-Globally, there is a significant impact on the viticulture industry, from table grapes to winemaking, due to losses incurred by infection of grape vines by fungal pathogens, such as Botrytis and those causing Grapevine Trunk Disease (GTD).
+Globally, there is a significant impact on the viticulture industry, from table grapes to winemaking, due to losses incurred by infection of grape vines by fungal pathogens, such as botrytis and those causing Grapevine Trunk Disease (GTD).
 This impact is particularly felt in regions of Europe with a rich history of winemaking for both local and international markets.

 Viticulture in Europe